yonicd/Elections/README.md

 ![Snapshot of Election Analysis Page](USA2016/shiny/www/DefaultPlotCntrl.PNG)

-The user can choose to include in the plots States, Parties, Candidates, Pollsters.
+The user can choose to filter in the plots States, Parties, Candidates, Pollsters.
 Next there is a slider to choose the days before the conventions you want to view in the plot.
 This was used instead of a calendar to make a uniform timeline that is cleaner than arbitrary dates.
-Since there are a lot of states left and no one keeps track of which ones are left an extra filter was added to keep just the states left.
+Since there are a lot of states left and no one keeps track of which ones are left an extra filter was added to keep just the states with open primaries.

 The new feature added is the option to go fully interactive and try out plotly!.
 Its integration with ggplot is great and new features are being added all the time to the package.